 Acura RLX Review

-The 2015 RLX has a V6 engine and six-speed automatic transmission.
-Auto journalists write that there is ample power for everyday driving, but find that the RLX lacks the punch of rivals, many of which are offered with turbocharged or supercharged engines that deliver more robust acceleration.
-The 2015 RLX gets good fuel economy for the class, at an EPA-estimated 20/31 mpg city/highway.
+The 2015 RLX comes standard with a V6 engine.
+Reviewers say it provides decent power for day-to-day driving, but overall they find the RLX doesn't have the punch of its competitors, many of which provide turbocharged or supercharged engines with stronger acceleration.
+A six-speed automatic transmission is mated to the V6.
+Earning an EPA-estimated 20/31 mpg city/highway, the 2015 RLX gets good fuel economy for the class.
 Most test drivers say the front-wheel drive RLX is tuned more for comfort than nimble handling, and most agree that, while it has sharp steering, it isn't as engaging to drive as rivals, many of which have rear- or all-wheel drive.
 Some critics also comment that the RLX sometimes has an uncomfortable ride over rough roads.

-Although most test drivers are pleased with the soft-touch materials and build quality of the 2015 Acura RLX's cabin, a few comment that it lacks the luxuriousness of rivals' cabins.
-Some reviewers find the front seats supportive, though others note that they can get uncomfortable during longer trips.
-Auto journalists agree that the RLX offers a generous amount of rear-seat space, however.
+The cabin of the 2015 RLX earns critics' approval with its soft-touch materials and good build quality, but some note the RLX's interior can't match its rivals for luxuriousness.
+Several test drivers say the front seats are supportive, but others say that over long trips they become uncomfortable.
+They concur that the RLX provides ample rear-seat space.
 The RLX doesn't have as much trunk space as most rivals.
 Standard features include lane departure warning, forward collision warning, Bluetooth and a USB port.
 Major options include a 14-speaker Krell audio system, navigation, adaptive cruise control and GPS-linked tri-zone automatic climate control.
 Most critics note that the navigation and audio systems are easy to operate, though they think the display screens for these systems could be sharper.
 The Krell audio system earns praise for its rich sound quality.

 - "Overall, the 2015 Acura RLX covers the luxury sedan basics pretty well, but otherwise doesn't do much to distinguish itself." -- Edmunds